A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Ablation on Adaptive Exploitation.} We evaluate \textbf{(d)} SUNG without the adaptive exploitation method, and observe that performance for finetuning TD3+BC and CQL significantly deteriorates on most tasks.
+We evaluate \textbf{(d) SUNG w/o Adaptive Exploitation}, which replaces the proposed adaptive exploitation method by the standard online RL objective of TD3 and SAC, respectively.
+From the corresponding experimental results, we note a significant degradation in performance for finetuning TD3+BC and CQL across most tasks.
 This emphasizes the necessity of addressing the state-action distribution shift issue.